gargana/quickstart-eks-hashicorp-consul/README.md

 ---

-> This Quick Start was created by [Snyk](https://hashicorp.com) in collaboration with
+> This Quick Start was created by [HashiCorp](https://hashicorp.com) in collaboration with
 > Amazon Web Services (AWS).
 [AWS Quick Starts](https://aws.amazon.com) are automated
 > reference deployments that use AWS CloudFormation templates to deploy key technologies on AWS, following AWS best
 > practices.

 ## Overview
-Snyk controller for Amazon EKS enables you to import and test your running EKS workloads and identify vulnerabilities in their associated images and configurations that might make those workloads less secure.
-Once imported, Snyk continues to monitor those workloads, identifying additional security issues as new images are deployed and the workload configuration changes.
+This Quick Start helps you to deploy HashiCorp Consul servers and clients via Consul Helm chart on Amazon Elastic Kubernetes Service (Amazon EKS).
+HashiCorp Consul is a tool that provides the foundation of cloud networking automation using a central registry for service-based networking.
+Consul's core use cases include:
+* Service registry & health monitoring, to provide a real-time directory of all services with their health status;
+* Network middleware automation, with service discovery for dynamic reconfiguration as services scale up, down or move;
+* Zero trust network with service mesh, to secure service-to-service traffic with identity-based security policies and encrypted traffic with Mutual-TLS.

+HashiCorp Consul is designed for service networking professionals and application developers who want to securely connect services, monitor, and automate them.
+It's deployed via [Consul Helm chart](https://github.com/hashicorp/consul-helm), which contains all of the resource definitions to install and configure Consul inside of a Kubernetes cluster.
+Each stack in this deployment takes approximately 20 minutes to create.
+For more information and step-by-step deployment instructions, see the [deployment guide](<https link to deployment guide>).

-This Quick Start reference deployment guide provides step-by-step instructions for deploying Snyk on Amazon EKS.
+This Quick Start reference deployment guide provides step-by-step instructions for deploying HashiCorp Consul on Amazon EKS.

 > Please know that we may share who uses AWS Quick Starts with the AWS Partner Network (APN) Partner that collaborated
 > with AWS on the content of the Quick Start.

 ## Target Audience

-Developers, DevOps, Security teams, or any role within an organization building, deploying and maintaining applications on Amazon EKS.
+Service networking professionals and application developers who want to securely connect services, monitor, and automate them on Amazon EKS.

 ## Architecture